web-scrobbler/metadata-filter/README.md

 ### Single filter functions

-You can call MetadataFilter's static filter functions for basic, one-line filter functionality.
+You can call filter functions for basic, one-line filter functionality.
 These filter functions are intended to be used on a single field, such as an artist, album, or track.

 However, it is possible (not officially supported) to use some of these on combined fields ("Artist - Song", "Artist - Album"), as in the third example below.